 [Unit War Diary, 2/14th Field Regiment, 8th Division, 2nd A.I.F., Research Section of the Australian War Memorial, Canberra.]

-The location was the Waitavolo Plateau, New Britain, on the north side of Wide Bay, & just across the Wulwut River, north of the Kalai Plantation, where the 2/14th guns were emplaced.
+The location was the Waitavolo Plateau, New Britain, on the north side of Wide Bay, and just across the Wulwut River, north of the Kalai Plantation, where the 2/14th guns were emplaced.

-Bob GORRIE's body was brought down by Bombardier FREEMAN & a party of men from 'D' Coy of the 19th Infantry Battalion, & buried by a detachment of the 14/32nd Infantry Battalion, between the Mevelo & Wulwut Rivers, at 1630h the same day (Waitavolo - Grid Ref 1:25000, 611519).
+Bob GORRIE's body was brought down by Bombardier FREEMAN and a party of men from 'D' Coy of the 19th Infantry Battalion, and buried by a detachment of the 14/32nd Infantry Battalion, between the Mevelo and Wulwut Rivers, at 1630h the same day (Waitavolo - Grid Ref 1:25000, 611519).

 And again, a few days later:

-Bob was aged 32, & was survived by his widow Judy (later Mrs MORLEY), & by their daughter Alison Janet (Jan) GORRIE (later SMITH), whom Bob had never seen.
+Bob was aged 32, and was survived by his widow Judy (later Mrs MORLEY), and by their daughter Alison Janet (Jan) GORRIE (later SMITH), whom Bob had never seen.

-His remains were re-interred, firstly in Tol War Cemetery (grave No CA13), & finally in the Rabaul War Cemetery, Bitapaka, (Plot E, Row B, Grave 15).
+His remains were re-interred, firstly in Tol War Cemetery (grave No CA13), and finally in the Rabaul War Cemetery, Bitapaka, (Plot E, Row B, Grave 15).

 With Bob, in Rabaul War Cemetery, Bitapaka, also lie the remains of his Regimental Comrades who fell at Waitavolo:

-SOME PHOTOGRAPHS OF BOB GORRIE & SOME FRIENDS, 2/14th FIELD REGIMENT.
+SOME PHOTOGRAPHS OF BOB GORRIE AND SOME FRIENDS, 2/14th FIELD REGIMENT.

 BOB's EARLY LIFE.

-Robert Maclagan (Bob) GORRIE was born in Port Elliston, South Australia, 21 Jan 1913, first born child of Peter GORRIE, M.D., & Janet Howatson YOUNG.
+Robert Maclagan (Bob) GORRIE was born in Port Elliston, South Australia, 21 January 1913, first born child of Peter GORRIE, M.D., and Janet Howatson YOUNG.
 His parents, both from Scotland, had been in Australia only a couple of years.
-He was named for his father's younger brother, who had himself been named for his & Peter's maternal grandfather, Robert MACLAGAN, Station Master of Perth General Station.
+He was named for his father's younger brother, who had himself been named for his and Peter's maternal grandfather, Robert MACLAGAN, Station Master of Perth General Station.

-He was five and a half when his family moved to Port Augusta, & began his formal education at the State School there.
-He was nearly 10 when the move to Mount Lofty was made, & it is possible that his parents thoughts had turned to his further education, which was completed at Scotch College, Mitcham.
+He was five and a half when his family moved to Port Augusta, and began his formal education at the State School there.
+He was nearly 10 when the move to Mount Lofty was made, and it is possible that his parents thoughts had turned to his further education, which was completed at Scotch College, Mitcham.